University of Toronto

 A:

-The University of Toronto offers hundreds of courses to its students.
-The entry requirements vary by course and program.
-However, there are some general admission requirements and documents that you must have for admissions.
+The University of Toronto offers multiple courses for Indian students.
+The entry requirements vary by course.
+However, there are some general eligibility and documents that students must have for admission.
 These general entry requirements are:

-• Completion of senior-grade/Grade 12 English (or equivalent) with a minimum grade of 70%
+• Completion of Grade 12 English (or equivalent) with a minimum grade of 70%

 • Minimum overall average of at least 75%